OEC built motorcycles between 1922 and 1954.

-The firm, founded by Frederick J. Osborn, originated as the Osborn Motor Manufacturing Co of Lincoln.
+The firm, founded by Frederick J. Osborn, originated as the Osborn Motor Manufacturing Co.
 Later the name changed to Osborn Engineering Company, and simply known as OEC.
 This was sometimes, and with very good reason, read as 'odd engineering contraptions'.

-Post World War I. The company built a 499cc single and a 998cc V-twin machines, with Blackburne engines, for Burnley and Blackburne.
+Post World War One.
+The company built 499cc single-cylinder and a 998cc V-twin machines, with Blackburne engines, for Burnley and Blackburne.
 They did not appear as manufacturers in their own right until 1922.

 1921 An OEC-Blackburne combination was produced for taxi work.
 This had wheel steering instead of handlebars and was a strange looking contraption, to say the least.

 1922 OEC started to manufacture motorcycles under their own name.
-Then, the tank transfers changed from plain Blackburne to OEC-Blackburne, as Blackburne concentrated solely on the supply of engines to the trade.
+Then, the tank transfers changed from plain Blackburne to OEC-Blackburne, as the Blackburne was now concentrating solely on the supply of engines to the trade.

 Throughout the 1920s various combination models appeared, such as OEC-Atlanta, OEC-Temple and OEC-Temple-Anzani.
 This was due, in part, to a close and successful involvement with race rider Claude Temple, for whom OEC built the frames and assembled the right cycle parts.